certbot/certbot/docs/using.rst

 you are likely to want to use the ``-q`` or ``--quiet`` quiet flag to silence all output except errors.

+.. seealso:: Many of the certbot clients obtained through a distribution come with automatic renewal out of the box, such as Debian and Ubuntu versions installed through `apt`, CentOS/RHEL 7 through EPEL, etc.  See `Automated Renewals`_ for more details.

 If you are manually renewing all of your certificates, the ``--force-renewal`` flag may be helpful; it causes the expiration time of the certificate(s) to be ignored when considering renewal, and attempts to